roberthowton/academic-kickstart/content/slides/paperwriting/howto.md

 <section>

-(Hint: Ideally, the most nested items in each "stem" of your outline will correspond to a single paragraph.)
+(Hint: Ideally, the most nested items in each "branch" of your outline will correspond to a single paragraph.)

 </section>